jxmah/BookSwipe/README.md

 2. Create a .env file:

-- In the root of the project create a file and named .env
+- In the root of the project create a file named .env
 - Add your environment variable like this:
     NEXT_PUBLIC_KEY=your_actual_api_key